sikell/wordpress_plugin_simple_tools/README.md

 This is a simple plugin, which some useful tools and gadgets for developing a wordpress installation.

+The plugin is only for personal usage and as template for own development.
+You should review the code before using it.

 ## Contents

 ### Widgets